gcziprusz/project-tmpl/README-SETUP.md

 You should use your **group** AWS account in this scenario so that all data and code is shared by your team.

-> **NOTE: Walk through these steps with your group.** The configuration steps only need to be done by one person on the team, and then your GitHub repo and AWS group account will be configured for the rest of the team.
+**NOTE: Walk through these steps with your group.** The configuration steps only need to be done by **one person** on the team, and then your GitHub repo and AWS group account will be configured for the rest of the team.

 #### One Time Configuration

+Before this scenario will work, you need to perform a few steps:

 > _One more reminder to make sure you're logged in with your **group** AWS account for this!_

-Before this scenario will work, you need to perform a few steps:
+1. Create an S3 bucket: `aws s3 mb s3://nss-s3-c##-u5-project-YOUR.TEAM.NAME` (Replace `c##` with your cohort number, e.g. `c01` for Cohort 1, and replace `YOUR.TEAM.NAME` with your first and last name.)

+    > **NOTE:** S3 bucket names must be lower case.

+1. Deploy the Lambda service (aka the backend):
+    - Build the Java code: `sam build`
+    - Deploy it: `sam deploy --s3-bucket __TEAM_BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__TEAM_BUCKET_FROM_ABOVE__`

+      **Take note of the "Outputs" produced by the deploy command.
+You will be using these soon.**

+1. Boostrap the pipeline.
+   - Return to the root of your project.
+This should be the directory that contains the `template.yaml` file.
-1. Run `sam pipeline bootstrap`: This will create some AWS resources necessary to deploy your code.
+   - Run `sam pipeline bootstrap`: This will create some AWS resources necessary to deploy your code.
 Use the following answers to the questions asked:
    - Stage definition: `ServiceStage`
    - Account details: Select your group profile (e.g. `Unit5_Group_TEAMNAME`)
    - Region: `us-east-2` _(this should be the default)_